bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/bash.md

 ### 7.)
 Execute command recursively:

-**Here I have modified the command I wish to run recursively to account for the fact that the ‘find’ command already works recursively, by appending the -maxdepth 1 flag…**
+**Here I have modified the command I wish to run recursively to account for the fact that the 'find’ command already works recursively, by appending the -maxdepth 1 flag…**

 > **I am essentially removing the recursive action of the find command…**